maogewudi007/learngit/readme.txt

-Git is a version control system.
+Git is a disturetd version control system.
 Git is free software.
 GPU
+git has a mutable index called stage
+Git tracks changes.